-Back in my early twenties, an idea cemented in my mind that there was only one attitude to have towards living, and that was to ferrignoit.
-Let me explain.
+Back in my early 20s, an idea cemented in my mind that there was only one attitude to have toward living, and that was to “ferrignoit.”

-It was the 1986 Ms. Olympia contest at Madison Square Garden’s Felt Forum.
-Lou Ferrigno, winner of the IFBB Mr. America title, two Mr. Universe titles and a successful actor having starred in the lead role as The Incredible Hulk, was addressing the crowd.
+It was the 1986 Ms. Olympia contest at Madison Square Garden’s Felt Forum in New York City.
+Lou Ferrigno, winner of the IFBB Mr. America title and two Mr. Universe titles, and a successful TV actor (he starred in The Incredible Hulk), was addressing the crowd.

-Yet, while Mr. Ferrigno was speaking, a few snide comments could be heard about him, “mumbling”and being “all brawn, no brains.”
+Yet while Mr. Ferrigno was speaking, a few snide comments and mumbling could be heard about him to the effect that he was “all brawn, no brains.”

-At that moment, a new word formed in my mind that summed up the stamina it takes to be great no matter what disadvantages we might have against us: Ferrignoit.
+At that moment, a new word formed in my mind that summed up the stamina it takes to be great no matter what disadvantages we might have: ferrignoit.

 To “ferrignoit” means to maintain the strength to work harder than everybody else to get what we want, no matter what adversities life might have thrown at us.